lucyfoxxy/foxx.pet/README.md

 - The footer inherits the medium letter spacing but scales text down via `--small-font-size` for visual hierarchy.
 - Panels scope most typography.
 Within `.panel` containers:
   - Headings reset margins, adopt the secondary family, and use the scale tokens above.
-  - Paragraphs and `.prose` blocks share consistent spacing governed by `--prose-flow-spacing`.
+  - Paragraphs and `.prose` blocks share consistent spacing governed by `--flow-gap`.
   - Inline links inherit the panel color palette and switch to the accent color on hover/focus.
   - Lists, blockquotes, and pricing tables reuse the same rhythm tokens to stay aligned with prose.
 - Table-specific styles promote key data: headers become bold, subtitle rows keep a medium line height, and note chips stay compact using the small font size token.